raditya1117/HoneyBadger/python-errors/article.md

 - Use context managers (with statement) when working with files, sockets, or other resources to ensure they are automatically closed after use.
 - Ensure required system resources, such as disk space, memory, and network connectivity are available.

-System-level errors are mostly caused by environmental or resource constraints, so the best way to avoid them is by anticipating potential system failures and writing defensive code that validates resources and handles exceptions gracefully.
+The best way to avoid system-level errors is by anticipating potential system failures and writing defensive code that validates resources and handles exceptions gracefully as they are mostly caused by environmental or resource constraints.

 ## Logical errors in Python

-A logical error in Python occurs when a program runs without crashing or raising exceptions, but produces incorrect or unintended results due to flawed logic in the code.
+A logical error or semantic error in Python occurs when a program runs without crashing or raising exceptions, but produces incorrect or unintended results due to flawed logic in the code.
 Unlike syntax errors or runtime errors, Python cannot detect logical errors automatically because the code is syntactically valid and executes successfully.
 Logical errors occur due to incorrect algorithms, wrong conditions, faulty calculations, or incorrect assumptions in program logic.

 For example, consider that you a writing a Python application to determine the voting eligibility of a person based on their age.
 It is given that a person aged 18 or more is eligible to vote.
 Now consider the following code: